Cal Raleigh Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.
+- The Rockies pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.

-- The Rockies have a 5.28 team ERA that ranks 26th among all league pitching staffs.
+- The Rockies' 5.28 team ERA ranks 24th across all MLB pitching staffs.

-- The Rockies rank 19th in baseball in home runs allowed (19 total, 1.4 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs given up (19 total, 1.4 per game).

-- The Rockies will look to Feltner (0-1) in his third start this season.
+- Davis will start for the Rockies, his first of the season.

-- His most recent time out was on Sunday against the Washington Nationals, when the righty went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.